AntCPLab/malicious_3pc_binary/README.md

 ## Introduction

 This repo is an implementation about our work published in USENIX Sec '23.
-And we also implement the [BGIN19](https://eprint.iacr.org/2019/1390) protocol for comparison.
+And we also implemented the [BGIN19](https://eprint.iacr.org/2019/1390) protocol for comparison.

-This repo is based on [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework by Data61.
+The implementations are based on [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework.

 ## Files